glf30/3a-forms/assignment/README.md

 * Store all form values in a single state object

 * On form submission, display the input information below the form.
 If not every field is filled out, alert the user.
+The bio (textarea), however, can be optional

 * STRETCH GOALS:
     * Add a checkbox property `Subscribed` that can be toggled on and off.
 The display area should now display if the user is a subscriber or not.